martinbudden/MaybeCube/MC300RB/readme.md

 * the filament sensor
 * the polycarbonate side and back panels, if you don't want to enclose your print volume for (say) printing ABS.
 Note that these also add rigidity to the printer.

-* I've specified buttonhead bolts for the side and back panels.
-For a neater look you could countersink the holes use countersunk bolts.
+I've specified buttonhead bolts for the side and back panels.
+For a neater look you could countersink the holes and use countersunk bolts.

 ## Printing the parts